vtex/vtex-courses/courses/basic-blocks/steps/04_pdp/en.md

 ## Introduction

 Once the store's homepage is done, we can start working on a new store template: the product page.
-Product pages are probably the templates with the most blocks, which makes them extremely flexible and customizable.
+Product pages are the templates with the most blocks, which makes them highly flexible and customizable.

 ## Product Page